 Being in hospital for a year gave Paul the impetus to write his second book: The Totem Pole in 2000.
 This narrative about his personal journey through hemiplegia also won the Boardman/Tasker prize and the Banff Mountain Book Festival Grand Prize and was translated into four languages.
 Nominated for the Banff Prize, The Longest Climb followed in 2005.

 He has continued to lead a challenging life, climbing Kilimanjaro, caving, sea kayaking, river rafting and, in 2009, lead rock climbing again.
 Paul rode a recumbent trike through Tibet to Mount Everest and, in 2016 he finally climbed the Totem Pole, 18 years after his accident.
+His latest journey was the 2152 km World Expeditions Lowest to Highest Expedition.

 Paul has spent his time since the accident in contemplation of the hemiplegia which has robbed his right side of movement and continues to play tricks with his speech and memory.
-He sees the accident as a gift and describes it as the best thing that has ever happened to him.
+He sees the accident as a precious gift and describes it as the best thing that has ever happened to him.
 He is a passionate believer that without the mountains he climbed, and moreso the Totem Pole accident, he would not have learnt some crucial life lessons.

 Those lessons learned in the mountains got him through a harrowing injury, and the painfully slow recovery process has engendered a life lived in the moment.